Skip to content

 Developer Mode Workflow

-Use this when you want small changes only.
+Use this approach when you want controlled edits:

 1. Start from an existing working file

-4. Add the snippets in the stated locations
+4. Apply the snippets in the correct locations

 Common Mistakes to Avoid

-• Using Developer Mode when you really want a full updated file
+• using Developer Mode when you expect a full updated file

-• Requesting vague changes without naming the feature clearly
+• making vague requests without defining the change clearly